Marcher Apple Network

 Orchards in the Welsh Marches

-MAN has five museum orchards and Members are welcome to visit these by prior arrangement (see MAN Orchards)
+MAN has three museum orchards and Members are welcome to visit these by prior arrangement (see MAN Orchards)

 Marcle Ridge.
 Orchard visits are included during the twice yearly Big AppleBig Apple (www.bigapple.org.uk) weekends.